Today’s word of the day is ‘Demur‘ Let us understand more about this word.

 What are some synonyms of the word of the day?

 Some synonyms of the word are:

-hesitate, vacillate, waver, balk, cavil, challenge, combat, complain, deprecate, disapprove, dispute, doubt, fight, object, oppose, pause, protest, pussyfoot, refuse, remonstrate, resist, scruple, shy, stick, stickle, strain, hem and haw, take exception, wait and see etc.
+Hesitate, vacillate, waver, balk, cavil, challenge, combat, complain, deprecate, disapprove, dispute, doubt, fight, object, oppose, pause, protest, pussyfoot, refuse, remonstrate, resist, scruple, shy, stick, stickle, strain, take exception, think twice, boggle, hand back, etc.

 What are some antonyms of the word of the day?

-accept, agree, aid, approve, believe, commend, consent, endorse, give in, go along, help, praise, sanction, support, surrender
+Accept, agree, aid, approve, believe, commend, consent, endorse, give in, go along, help, praise, sanction, support, surrender, etc.

 Did you miss out on reading this Word of the Day?
-Catch up now!
+Catch up now!- Click here to read.